mahmoud-elkassas/-Notion-Clone/README.md

 # Fullstack Notion Clone: Next.js 14, React, Convex, Tailwind

+## See here

+To explore the live version of the website, visit [here](https://note-notion-app.vercel.app/).

 This is a repository for Fullstack Notion Clone: Next.js 14, React, Convex, Tailwind ,Clerk and BlockNote

 Key Features: